MyrthaDestra/Northwind/README.md

 Combining CTE and case statements:
 ```
-/* the day of the week with the highest sales revenue and present a sorted list of each day of the week alongside its corresponding sales revenue. */
+/* Find the day of the week with the highest sales revenue and present a sorted list of each day of the week alongside its corresponding sales revenue. */

 WITH Total_Sales_By_Date as (
 SELECT